landnthrn/Goat-Rainmeter-Setup-by-landn.thrn/README.md

 On the JaxCore app Library select **YourFlyouts > Layout**.

-Try out the different Flyout options (trigger display button is F2, pause audio button, or volume adjust).
+Try out the different Flyout options *(trigger display button is F2, pause audio button, or volume adjust)*

 ---